 As well as the representative APR, there is also a typical APR that may also be shown.
 Lenders are obligated to provide this rate to a minimum of 66% of their borrowers.
 Your credit score could affect the rate you are given, however it can also go on the length of the loaning period, and the lender you are applying with.

-It has been claimed that some lenders will reward loyalty, offering recurrent borrowers better rates.
+It has been claimed that some short term and payday lenders will reward loyalty, offering recurrent borrowers better rates.
 For example, borrowers who have taken a second or third loan out with the lender.
 This is only provided that they maintain their affordability profile, including their credit score, stable employment/income, and have a good borrowing history with the lender.